kylebarron/keplergl_cli/README.md

 You can add `export MAPBOX_API_KEY` to your `.bashrc` or `.zshrc` to not have to run that step each time.

-You can supply data in any [vector format readable by GeoPandas/GDAL](https://gdal.org/drivers/vector/index.html).
+You can supply filename paths to data in any [vector format readable by GeoPandas/GDAL](https://gdal.org/drivers/vector/index.html).
+Alternatively you can supply GeoJSON or newline-delimited GeoJSON on stdin.

 Supply `--help` to see the CLI's help menu: